rapid7/metasploit-framework/documentation/modules/auxiliary/server/browser_autopwn2.md

 Browser Autopwn 2 is a complete redesign from the first one, so quite a few things will look and feel different for you.
 Here are the features you should know about before using.

+## Vulnerable Applications

+Browser Autopwn 2 is capable of targeting popular browsers and 3rd party plugins, such as:

+* Internet Explorer
+* Mozilla Firefox
+* Adobe Flash
+* Java
+* ActiveX
+* Silverlight

 ## Exploit URLs

 Normally, the only URL you need to care about is the **BrowserAutoPwn URL**.
 This is the URL